 History of Accounting

-The accounting history timeline presented below is a general overview of larger events which have all contributed to modern day accounting.
+Below is the history of accounting timeline is a general overview of larger events which have all contributed to modern day accounting.
 It encompasses primitive accounting, with the use of an abacus, to the accounting software and regulation that we use today.

 History of Accounting Timeline

-2500 B.C. – Historical accounting records have been found in ancient civilizations like the Egyptian, Roman, and Greek Empires as well as ancient Arabia.
-Back then accounting records were kept by rulers for taxing and spending on public works.
+Historical accounting records have been found in ancient civilizations like the Egyptian, Roman, and Greek Empires as well as ancient Arabia.
+Back then, rulers kept accounting records for taxing and spending on public works.

-500 B.C. – Egyptians carried on with accounting records and even invented the first bead and wire abacus.
+Egyptians carried on with accounting records.
+They even invented the first bead and wire abacus.

-1200 – 1493 – The first requirement for businesses to keep accounting records spread across many of the Italian Republics in the 13th century.
-These records were mainly taken to keep track of the day to day transactions and credit accounts with other businesses.
+The first requirement for businesses to keep accounting records spread across many of the Italian Republics in the 13th century.
+They took these records mainly to keep track of the day to day transactions and credit accounts with other businesses.

-1700 – 1900– During the Industrial Revolution accounting really took off as industrial companies sought out to gain financing and maintain efficiency through operations.
+During the Industrial Revolution, accounting really took off as industrial companies sought out to gain financing and maintain efficiency through operations.
 Several of the double entry accounting methods was truly developed in this area as there was a focus on business as never before.
-Shortly after the first accounting organization was developed in New York in the year 1887.
+Shortly after, the first accounting organization was developed in New York in the year 1887.
 The title and professional license of the Certified Public Accountant followed shortly in the year 1896.